BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

    layout = "float-right"
 %}

 The bitcoin in a payment channel can not be spent until the on-chain transaction that opened the channel is confirmed.
-If the Mempool is congested, this could take a long time.
+If a [mempool]({{ '/guide/glossary/#mempool/' | relative_url }}) is congested, this could take a long time.

 A channel open service using spend-unconfirmed, sometimes called turbo channels or zero-confirmation channels, allows users to spend their bitcoin instantly without having to wait for the channel transaction to confirm.